Deep Support Vectors: Related Works

 \subsection{SVM in Deep Learning}

-Numerous studies have endeavored to establish a connection between deep learning and conventional SVMs.
-Recently, \citet{svm:theory} demonstrated that, in an overparameterized setting with linearly separable data, the learning dynamics of a model possessing a logistic tail are equivalent to those of a support vector machine, with the model’s normalized weights converging towards a finite value.
-Following this, \citet{svmhomo} extended this equivalence to feedforward networks.
-Other studies \cite{svmpractical, svmpractical2} directly integrated SVM into their architecture to capitalize on its beneficial properties.
-Despite these advancements, there is still a lack of research that directly explores support vectors through this theoretical lens of equivalence.
-In this study, we address this theoretical equivalence of support vectors by introducing the DeepKKT condition, a KKT condition tailored for deep learning, thus applying this equivalence in a practical context.
+Numerous studies have endeavored to establish a connection between deep learning and conventional SVMs. \jh{In the theoretical side}, \cite{svm:theory} demonstrated that, in an overparameterized setting with linearly separable data, the learning dynamics of a model possessing a logistic tail are equivalent to those of a support vector machine, with the model’s normalized weights converging towards a finite value.
+Following this, \cite{svmhomo} extended this equivalence to feedforward networks. \jh{\nj{This} line of research relies on strong assumptions such as full-batch training \nj{and} non-residual architecture \nj{without data augmentation}.} \jh{There also exists a body of work on integrating SVM principles into deep learning, often referred to as DeepSVM, aiming to leverage \nj{SVM’s desirable} properties} \cite{svmpractical, svmpractical2, SVMex1,SVMex2,SVMEX3}. \jh{DeepSVM integrates SVM components, specifically using them as feature extractors to derive meaningful, human-crafted features.}

+In contrast, our work does not modify or incorporate SVM architectures.
+Instead, we focus on identifying support vectors directly within deep learning models, thereby bridging the gap between deep learning and support vector machines in a more fundamental manner.
+Despite these advancements, there remains a lack of research that directly connects support vectors through a theoretical lens of equivalence.
+In this study, we address this gap by introducing the DeepKKT condition, a KKT condition tailored for deep learning, allowing us to apply the concept of support vectors in a practical deep learning context.

+\jh{We \nj{show} that reconstructing support vectors in deep models is indeed feasible, and obtaining high-quality support vectors is achievable under much less restrictive conditions compared to prior work.}